-State four documents that an importer should have while clearing goods at the port of entry in the country. (a)
+(a) State four documents that an importer should have while clearing goods at the port of entry in the country.

-- (b) Distinguish between the terms "Transit" and "Transhipment" as used in custom and excise taxes.
-(4 marks) - Philip Lupisha is employed by Hesabu Contractors Ltd. as a managing director. (c)
+(b) Distinguish between the terms "Transit" and "Transhipment" as used in custom and excise taxes.

+(c) Philip Lupisha is employed by Hesabu Contractors Ltd. as a managing director.